|

 section.

-Philadelphia Civil War landmarks and treasures, pictured left:
+Philadelphia Civil War landmarks and treasures, pictured right:

 Eyewitness accounts of the assassination of Abraham Lincoln transcribed by